destroyer-art/banking-app/README.md

 13. send the Response to the end user
 14. handle the errors and rollback the transaction if any error occurs

+### GET Customer(Current Customer) Endpoint Logic:

+1. fetch the customer ID from the Token
+2. fetch the customer from the database using the Customer ID
+3. check if the customer is not found, return CUSTOMER_NOT_FOUND message
+4. return the customer details excluding the password, emailVerified, createdAt